Dipsadinae

 Dipsadinae is a large subfamily of colubroid snakes, sometimes referred to as a family (Dipsadidae).
-They are found in most of the Americas, including the West Indies, and are most diverse in South America.
-There are more than 700 species.
+Species of the subfamily Dipsadinae are found in most of the Americas, including the West Indies, and are most diverse in South America.
+There are more than 700 member species.

-Dipsadinae are an ecologically and morphologically diverse group of mostly small to moderate-sized snakes (typically less than 80 cm in total length).
+Dipsadinae are an ecologically and morphologically diverse group of mostly small to moderate-sized snakes, typically less than 80 cm in total length.
 Some are arboreal, but others are aquatic or terrestrial and may even burrow.
 Most are oviparous.
 Many eat frogs or lizards, and some consume mammals and birds.
 Several genera (e.g. Adelphicos, Atractus, Geophis, Dipsas, Ninia, Sibon, Sibynomorphus, Tropidodipsas) are specialized feeders on gooey and slimy prey, such as frog eggs, earthworms, snails, and slugs.
 Almost all species are completely harmless to humans, although a few genera (e.g. Borikenophis, Cubophis, Heterodon, Hydrodynastes, Philodryas) have inflicted painful bites with local, non-life-threatening symptoms.

+Evolution

+Molecular evidence indicates that Dipsadidae originated in Asia during the Early Eocene, about 50 Ma.
+Xenodontinae and Dipsadinae diverged once the family had reached Central America in the Middle Eocene, with the latter dispersing to trans-Andean South America in multiple waves between 38 and 20 Ma, whereas the former dispersed to cis-Andean South America about 39 Ma and entered the West Indies some 33 Ma.

 Synonymy

 Some authors refer to part or all of this group as Xenodontinae, but if the two names are used synonymously, Dipsadinae is the correct name because it is older.
 When Xenodontinae is used non-synonymously, it normally refers to the larger and more derived South American-Caribbean subclade containing the genus Xenodon and its relatives, whereas Dipsadinae sensu stricto is restricted to the smaller and more basal Central American subclade containing the genus Dipsas and its relatives.
 Also, a third North American group (sometimes called "Carphophiinae") contains nine species in five genera at the base of the Dipsadinae (the "North American relicts" thought to have descended from the ancestors of dipsadines as they crossed from Asia to South America by way of North America; genera Heterodon, Farancia, Diadophis, Carphophis, and Contia).